pompyproductions/autocad-reference/docs/configuration/options.md

   <figcaption>Using "SHIFT" to pick points.</figcaption>
 </figure>

+For more detailed info abot how to make good use out of object snaps, head over to the ["Snapping to Objects article"](../workflow/snapping.md) under the ["Workflow section."](../workflow/index.md)

 ## Don't make the cursor too big (or too small)

 _(You can find this option under Selection > Pickbox Size.)_

-Pretty straightforward: the cursor size needs to be just right.
-Too big, and you keep picking the wrong things.
+Pretty straightforward: **the cursor size needs to be just right.** Too big, and you keep picking the wrong things.
 Too small, and you keep missing the right ones.
 For reference, this is how big I've set my own:

 <figure markdown="span">
   ![Selection options](../img/OPTIONS-SELECTION.jpg)